tracim/tracim/docs/administration/installation/settings_main_topics.md

 -e "extra_params=--o:ssl.enable=false"
 ```

-### Configuring Tracim in `development.ini`
+### Configuring Collabora in `development.ini`

-To enable online edition on Tracim and allow communication with your edition software.
+To enable online ediConfiguring Tracim in development.inition on Tracim and allow communication with your edition software.

 First you need to enable the edition on the API.
 To do that you have to add the application to app_enabled.
 For example: